Universality in Transfer Learning for Linear Models: Introduction

-Deep neural networks have revolutionized the way data processing and statistical inference are conducted.
-Despite their ground-breaking performance, these models often require a plethora of training samples which can make the process of data acquisition expensive.
-To alleviate the scarcity of prepared/labeled data, various approaches have been proposed.
-One such method is the "model-based" transfer learning framework in which a network previously trained on a source dataset different from the target dataset is leveraged as the initialization point for training on the target dataset.
-A foundational question would be: How effective is this procedure?
-Are there fundamental limits to how much one can achieve by utilization of a model pretrained on a different distribution?
 In this work, we would like to investigate this problem rigorously through the lens of linear regression and binary classification in the overparametrized regime, where the number of weights/parameters exceeds the number of data points.
 To do so, we analyze the performance of regressors/classifiers obtained through performing SGD initialized at a weight $\bw_0 \in \bbR^d$ acquired through training on the source domain.
 It was shown in \cite{pmlr-v80-gunasekar18a} and \cite{azizan2018stochastic} that gradient descent (GD) and stochastic gradient descent(SGD) iterations converge to the optimal solution $\bw\in \bbR^d$ of the following optimization problem:

 where $\bw_0 \in \bbR^d$ is the initialization point for SGD, $\bX \in \bbR^{n\times d}$ is the design/data matrix which is comprised of independent rows reflecting the fact that datapoints $(\bx_i,y_i)$ are sampled independently, and $\by\in\bbR^n$ is the vector of labels.
 This property of SGD is known as "Implicit Regularization" and will serve as the basis for our analysis as the pretraining step is captured by the vector $\bw_0$.
 Understanding this "interpolating regime" is key to the theoretical analysis of machine learning models as most of the deep neural networks, on account of their highly overparametrized nature, operate in a setting where they are able to attain negligible training error.
 It is noteworthy that, even for linear models, characterizing the exact performance of model-based transfer learning approach has been somewhat limited and is inhibited furthermore by the Gaussianity assumption on $\bX$.
 One of our main contributions is to overcome this limitation.
 In fact, to showcase the ubiquity of our results, we establish a general universality theorem that applies to a large class of data distributions and extends beyond the context of Transfer Learning.
 To go into more detail, we say that Gaussian universality holds for a data distribution $\bbP$ and a training algorithm $T$ if the test error obtained by training on data sampled from $\bbP$ using $T$ is the same as the test error obtained by training on data sampled from the Gaussian distribution $\calN (\bmu_{\bbP}, \bSigma_{\bbP})$ using $T$, where $\bmu_{\bbP}$ and $\bSigma_{\bbP}$ stand for the mean and the covariance matrix of $\bbP$ respectively.
 In the context of binary classification, we establish universality of the classification error with respect to the distribution of each class.
 In light of the the latter result, the problem reduces to analyzing the case of the Gaussian design matrices.
 We allow classes with different non-scalar covariance matrices $\bSigma_1$ and $\bSigma_2$ and build on the results of \cite{akhtiamov2024novel} to address the problem in this specific scenario.